 Errors made on overseas applications can usually be corrected online, free of charge.

-The Visa Hub will assist with either type of correction.
+The Immigration Advice Service will assist with either type of correction.

 The requirement to register with the police is no longer shown on the BRP, but still applies to certain nationalities on long-term visas such as the student visa.
 It may appear on your vignette (the entry clearance stuck into your passport) or in the decision letter (usually 'UKVI 01') which accompanied your documents when your visa was granted.
 Please see our police registration page for details.

-What you need to do if your BRP is stolen
+What you need to do if your BRP is lost or stolen

 You must report your BRP missing.
 Make sure you are certain it is lost before taking this step.
 Once reported missing, your BRP will be cancelled (and must be replaced if required) - even if you find it again.
 Replacing your BRP can be time consuming and expensive.
 Report your BRP missing on the Gov.uk website.